 INFINITI offered a seamless online-to-offline test drive experience

-INFINITI created a test-drive pop-up experience inside of Yorkdale mall—Canada’s largest luxury mall.
+INFINITI created a test-drive pop-up experience inside Yorkdale Mall – Canada’s largest luxury shopping centre.
 The experience featured a home façade, complete with curated items available for purchase through Amazon SmileCodes.
 Customers could conveniently see and experience the INFINITI QX50 and were encouraged to visit local dealers.
 The physical campaign was amplified with influencer marketing, and high-impact placements on Amazon.ca, as well as a custom landing page.
 The Amazon DSP was used to deliver brand messages, via display ads, across exclusive Amazon audiences, drive reach across devices and formats, and get insights and performance reporting.
 With their customer-centric approach, INFINITI’s 10-day event generated more than 2,000 customer interactions with product specialists, resulting in more than 300 event test-drives and 600 dealership test-drives.

 VAPE took a customer-centric approach to creating brand buzz

-For another effective example of customer-centricity, consider the insect repellant company, VAPE.
-To build buzz and drive awareness of their products in Italy, they came up with a creative concept: ads that brought to life the experience of dealing with mosquitos.
+For another effective example of customer-centricity, consider the insect repellent company, VAPE.
+To build buzz and drive awareness of their products in Italy, they came up with a creative concept: ads that brought to life the experience of dealing with mosquitoes.

-VAPE worked with Amazon Advertising to develop a full-funnel campaign to cover each phase of the customer journey.
-By leveraging Amazon’s audience insights and lifestyle and in-market audience segments, the brand was able to reach audiences interested in products like theirs, sport lovers, ecologists, parents, and outdoor lovers.
-VAPE also leveraged Amazon’s audience insights to create different ad creative based on shopping insights.
+VAPE worked with Amazon Ads to develop a full-funnel campaign to cover each phase of the customer journey.
+By leveraging Amazon’s audience insights and lifestyle and in-market audience segments, the brand was able to reach audiences interested in products like theirs: sport lovers, ecologists, parents and outdoor lovers.
+VAPE also leveraged Amazon’s audience insights to create different ad creatives based on shopping insights.
 For example, audiences that recently purchased a broom or book, for example, would have seen a banner that showed a similar product swatting away pesky mosquitoes, before introducing the VAPE product.
 With this compelling creative, VAPE became the top seller of insecticide on Amazon.it in summer 2020.

 The Honest Company offered valuable content at every interaction

 Jessica Alba took a customer-centric approach to building a business and a brand.
-She founded The Honest Company in 2012, after discovering that she couldn’t find one brand she could trust for all her everyday needs.
-And she knew there were many other customers out there, just like her.
-Today, The Honest Company offers a wide range of products, in the baby, cleaning, beauty, and bath categories.
+She founded The Honest Company in 2012, after discovering that she couldn’t find one brand that she could trust for all her everyday needs.
+And she knew that there were many other customers out there, just like her.
+Today, The Honest Company offers a wide range of products in the baby, cleaning, beauty and bath categories.